shahcompbio/signals/README.md

 * clustering
 * utilities such as consensus copy number in cell clusters and arm level changes etc

+Even if you haven't used `signals` for allele specific copy number calling, if you format your dataframe to match `hscn` then most functions should work.
+Even if you just have total copy number, many of the utilities should also work.
 Please see the vignettes for more information.

 ## Outputs